KongJustin/docs/services/Auto-Scaling/index.md

  .....
  }
    ```
-The `AccessToken` in the `config.json` only valid for a period of time.
+The `AccessToken` in the `config.json` is only valid for a period of time.
 If you get a 401 Unauthorized response for RESTful API request, you might have to login in again from the command line interface to refresh the file and get the new `AcessToken`. </li></ul>

-2. Endpoint: {{site.data.keyword.autoscaling}} API server serves as the endpoint of RESTful API. <ul><li> You can obtain the URL of {{site.data.keyword.autoscaling}} API server by checking the `VCAP_SERVICE` environment variable after you bind your application with the {{site.data.keyword.autoscaling}} service.
+2. Endpoint: {{site.data.keyword.autoscaling}} API server serves as the endpoint of RESTful API. <ul><li>You can obtain the URL of {{site.data.keyword.autoscaling}} API server by checking the `VCAP_SERVICE` environment variable after you bind your application with the {{site.data.keyword.autoscaling}} service.
 The `api_url` in the `credentials` part of  {{site.data.keyword.autoscaling}} service section in the `VCAP_SERVICE`is the URL of API server that your application is bound with.
 Check [Binding Credentials](http://docs.cloudfoundry.org/services/binding-credentials.html) for more information about the structure and key fields used in service credentials in Cloud Foundry :
    ```
     {
       "Auto-Scaling": [